Appenninica MTB Stage Race 2021 Rules and Regulations

 The finishing time limit is calculated according to distance, elevation gain, terrain and weather conditions for the day.

 The finishing time limit (cut off time) for the stage will be announced in the morning after considering weather conditions and possible changes to the race course.
-The established cut off time will be displayed both in the race office and at the entrance of the start pens.
+The established cut off time will be displayed both in the race office and at the entrance of the start grids.

 For long stages, the organizers may arrange additional control points – with a corresponding cut off time – at the feed zones.